zhiyuanMA/zhiyuanMA.github.io/about.md

 ---

-I'm a Java Developer, experienced in Web applications and Big Data Projects.
+<b>I'm a Java Developer, experienced in Web applications and Big Data Projects.
 Past 6 years I collaborated with amazing people in Beijing and Auckland to create beautiful codes and robust solutions.

-I’m passionate about building high quality applications and user interfaces with modern web technologies, test driven development and agile methodology.
+I’m passionate about building high quality applications and user interfaces with modern web technologies, test driven development and agile methodology.</b>

-###Java
+### Java

 * Java SE
 * OOP/OOD
 * Spring